 Responsible employees must report any sex or gender-based discrimination, regardless of who it involves, and regardless of the type of allegations, to the Title IX coordinator within twenty-four hours.
 All University of Alaska staff, faculty and residence life student employees are designated “responsible employees,” with the limited exception of licensed professional mental health counselors, clergy, other persons with a professional license requiring confidentiality who are working within that license, and those employees who work in the student health and counseling centers.
 Student employees, with the exception of those working for residence life, are not designated responsible employees at the University of Alaska per University of Alaska BOR Policy, P01.04.060(D).

 Title IX Prevention and Awareness Efforts

-The UAS Title IX office, in conjunction with campus and community partners, will provide a wide range of programming each year to raise awareness of and prevent incidences of sexual harassment and sexual violence, and increase student and employee safety.
+The UAS Office of Equity and Compliance (Title IX office), in conjunction with campus and community partners, will provide a wide range of programming each year to raise awareness of and prevent incidences of sexual harassment and sexual violence, and increase student and employee safety.
 UAS offers bystander intervention as a primary prevention program through Green Dot, Inc. an evidence-based national curriculum.
-For more information about UAS Green Dot, contact the Title IX Coordinator.
+For more information about UAS Green Dot, contact the Director of Equity and Compliance.

 Degree-seeking, living in campus housing, middle college (dual-enrollment) students enrolled at the university, or on national/international exchange must complete the UA Safe training.
 For details contact the UAS Title IX Office.